Skip to main content

 • Relying on SELECT *: Fetch only the columns you need to avoid surprises when schemas evolve.

-• Ignoring NULL semantics: Always use IS NULL or IS NOT NULL when filtering optional columns like grade.
+• Ignoring NULL semantics: Always use IS NULL or IS NOT NULL when filtering optional columns like delivered_at.

-• Mixing up identifiers: Pay attention to whether you need dept_id (a numeric key) or dept_name (the friendly label).
+• Mixing up identifiers: Pay attention to whether you need category_id (a numeric key) or category_name (the friendly label).

 • Skipping transactions: When inserting lots of seed data, wrap the statements in a transaction for safety and speed.